Dynamical Phase Transitions in Periodically Driving 1D Ising Model: Abstract

 \section{Abstract}

 This work investigates dynamical quantum phase transitions (DQPTs) in a one-dimensional Ising model subjected to a periodically modulated transverse field.
-In contrast to sudden quenches, we demonstrate that DQPTs can be induced in two distinct ways.
-First, when the system remains within a given phase--ferromagnetic (FM) or paramagnetic (PM), a resonant periodic drive can trigger a DQPT when its frequency matches the energy-level transition of the system.
-The timescale for the transition is governed by the perturbation strength $\lambda'$, the critical mode $k_c$, and its energy gap $\Delta_{k_c}$, following the scaling relation $\tau \propto \sin^{-1}k_c \Delta_{k_c}\lambda'^{-1}$.
-Second, for drives across the critical point between the FM and PM phases, low frequencies can always induce DQPTs, regardless of resonance.
+In contrast to sudden quenches, we demonstrate that a DQPT can be induced in two distinct ways.
+First, when the system remains within a given phase--ferromagnetic (FM) or paramagnetic (PM), a resonant periodic drive can trigger a DQPTs when its frequency matches the energy-level transition of the system.
+This DQPT is intimately connected to the emergence of Floquet topological phases.
+The timescale for the transition is governed by the perturbation strength $\lambda'$, the critical mode $k_c$, and its energy gap $\Delta_{k_c}$, following the scaling relation $\tau\propto\Delta_{k_c}\lambda'^{-1}\csc k_c$.
+Second, for drives across the critical point between the FM and PM phases, low frequencies can always induce DQPT, regardless of resonance.
 This behavior stems from the degeneracy of the energy-level at the critical point, which ensures that any drive with a frequency lower than the system’s intrinsic transition frequency will inevitably excite the system.
 However, in the high-frequency regime, such excitation will be strongly suppressed, thereby inhibiting the occurrence of DQPTs.
 This study provides deeper insight into the nonequilibrium dynamics of quantum spin chains.